Revanth-03/revanth-calculator/README.md

 ## Technologies used

 - ReactJS
-- CSS3
-- HTML5

 ## Contributing

 Contributions are welcome!
-Please refer to the [Contributor Covenant](https://www.contributor-covenant.org/) for more information.
+If you find a bug or have a feature request, please create an issue on the GitHub repository.

 ## License